 Classification according to involved components

-In medicine, there is an important distinction made in the classification according to involved components between the cellular and the humoral immune response.
+In this classification, there is an important distinction between the cellular and humoral immune responses.

 Cellular immune response

-The cellular immune response refers to the immune response of T cells to an antigen which is destroyed by perforins and granzymes.
+The cellular immune response refers to the immune response of T cells to an antigen that is destroyed by perforins and granzymes.

 Humoral immune response

 As part of the humoral immune response, B lymphocytes produce antibodies against known pathogens and release them into the serum.
-Here, it is important to consider the processes outside of the lymph follicle and those within the lymph follicle separately.
+Here, it is important to differentiate the processes outside the lymph follicle from those within the lymph follicle.
 Lymph follicles are nodular accumulations of B lymphocytes.
-Therefore, they are represent important structures in the humoral immune response.
+Therefore, they are important structures in the humoral immune response.

-à Helper T cells located outside of the lymph follicle respond to the antigen presented by antigen-presenting cells by proliferating.
-They bind to B lymphocytes and thus, stimulate them to secrete cytokines.
+Helper T cells located outside the lymph follicle respond to the antigen presented by antigen-presenting cells by proliferating.
+They then bind to B lymphocytes and stimulate them to secrete cytokines.

 - Processes within the lymph follicle

-à The proliferation of B lymphocytes takes place in the so-called germinal center of the lymph follicle.
-The resident dendritic cells present antigens that have been previously internalized in the lymph and the blood.
+The proliferation of B lymphocytes takes place in the germinal center of the lymph follicle.
+The resident dendritic cells present antigens that have been previously internalized in the lymph and blood.
 Provided that such an antigen matches one of the receptors of the produced B lymphocytes, they proliferate to centroblasts.
-If they have a high affinity to the antigen, they are transformed into plasma cells or B memory cells.
-If, due to mutations, a centroblast has little or no affinity to the antigens, it is either destroyed by apoptosis or phagocytized by macrophages.
+If they have a high affinity for the antigen, they are transformed into plasma cells or B memory cells.
+If because of mutations, a centroblast has little or no affinity for the antigens, it is either destroyed by apoptosis or phagocytosed by macrophages.

 Classification by contact history

-Contact history is defined as the frequency with which the body has come into contact with an antigen.
-An initial contact with the antigen results in a primary immune response, while a renewed contact with the same antigen results in a secondary immune response.
+Contact history describes the frequency with which the body has come into contact with an antigen.
+Initial contact with the antigen results in a primary immune response, while renewed contact with the same antigen results in a secondary immune response.

 Primary immune response

 The primary immune response represents the immunological response to a new antigen at initial contact.
-Thereby, immunoglobulins (IgM by B lymphocytes) are released as part of the humoral defense.
-This immunoglobulin has at first only a weak affinity to the new antigen; therefore, additional high-affinity IgG and IgA is released into the serum in order to accelerate the initially slow immune response.
-To ensure a faster immune response in case of any future infection by the same pathogen, antigen-specific B memory cells remain in the body after the destruction of the antigen by phagocytes.
-This renewed immune response is referred to as secondary immune response.
+Here, immunoglobulins (IgM by B lymphocytes) are released as part of the humoral defense.
+At first, this immunoglobulin only has a weak affinity to the new antigen; therefore, additional high-affinity IgG and IgA are released into the serum to accelerate the initially slow immune response.
+To ensure a faster immune response to any future infection by the same pathogen, antigen-specific B memory cells remain in the body after the antigen is destroyed by phagocytes.
+This renewed immune response is referred to as a secondary immune response.

 Secondary immune response

 In the secondary immune response, the pathogen or antigen is already known to the immune system and memorized in the B memory cells.
-Therefore, in comparison to the primary immune response, significantly less IgM is released into the body by B lymphocytes and the body can use the high-affinity immunoglobulins (IgG and IgA) more readily.
+Therefore, compared to the primary immune response, significantly less IgM is released into the body by B lymphocytes, and the body can more readily use the high-affinity immunoglobulins (IgG and IgA) .

-In medicine, there is a specific difference between two forms of immunopathology: autoimmune diseases and allergies.
+There is a specific difference between 2 forms of immunopathology: autoimmune diseases and allergies.

-An autoimmune disease means that antibodies turn against endogenous tissue.
-This means that the physiologic immune tolerance a person has acquired during his lifetime has been lost.
-Well-known examples are the juvenile diabetes mellitus, ulcerative colitis or autoimmune thyroiditis (Hashimoto´s disease).
-One possibility is the treatment with immunosuppressants, which is not a causal treatment since it acts only as a symptom relief by alleviating the autoimmune reaction.
+In autoimmune disease, antibodies attack endogenous tissue.
+Here, the physiologic immune tolerance a person has acquired during his/her lifetime is lost.
+Well-known examples are juvenile diabetes mellitus, ulcerative colitis, or autoimmune thyroiditis (Hashimoto’s disease).
+One possible treatment is immunosuppressant therapy; however, this is not directed at the cause and only provides symptom relief by alleviating the autoimmune reaction.

 |Celiac disease||Transglutaminases||Damage of the small intestine|